algosup/2023-2024-project-4-sportshield-team-7/specifications/functional-specification.md

 ### 3.9 Security

 The device should be secure enough to prevent malicious people from unlocking the device.
 Our goal is to ensure that the device is secure enough to prevent any unauthorized access.
 For example, extra layers of authentication could be added to the device.

+- **Bluetooth**: We need to ensure that only the phone that is paired with the device can unlock it.
+To achieve this, we will check if the right password has been sent to the device.
+The locking and unlocking should happen if and only if the password is the correct one.
+- **NFC**: The NFC feature should be secure enough to prevent any unauthorized access.
+The NFC feature should only work with the mobile application that is paired with the device.

 ## 4. Risks and assumptions